 3) Quality of Drinking Water — monitored by individual well owners with technical assistance from the Sawyer County Land and Water Conservation Department

-QLIA’s Water Quality Program Leader is Bryan Neuswanger.
-Bryan has a Bachelor’s Degree in Biology and a Master’s Degree in Education.
-A former high-school biology teacher, he now coordinates various aspects of home schooling for the Hayward Area Center for Individualized Learning.
-He also teaches photography and serves as photo editor for this website.
-Bryan coordinates water quality monitoring by QLIA volunteers as part of Wisconsin’s Citizen Lake Monitoring Network.
-He assumed this volunteer role from QLIA Past-President Jack Wellauer in 2018.
-During the 2019 open-water season, Bryan will be joined in this effort by Carol Jarzyna, who will perform the monitoring on Teal Lake while Bryan monitors Lost Land Lake and provides overall program coordination.
+QLIA’s Water Quality Program Leader is Michelle Keil.
+A former chemist, Michelle now coordinates water quality monitoring by QLIA volunteers as part of Wisconsin’s Citizen Lake Monitoring Network.
+She assumed this volunteer role from Bryan Neuswanger in 2021 after Bryan successfully added Lost Land Lake to the program.
+During the 2021 open-water season, Michelle will be joined in this effort by Carol Jarzyna, who will perform the monitoring on Teal Lake while Michelle monitors Lost Land Lake and provides overall program coordination.